 By the way, the E’s available Driver Assistance Package also has Active Speed Limit Assist, which uses map data and information from Traffic Sign Assist to respond to changes in the speed limit.
 This includes route-based speed adjustment ahead of bends, roundabouts, three-way stops and even prior to exiting the highway.

 The available adaptive cruise control system, which Mercedes calls Distronic, can now stop for up to a minute in traffic and automatically resume.
 The active blind-spot assist system now includes exit warning, which can alert you of approaching vehicles as you get out of the vehicle.

 Behind the Wheel

-Two other 6-cylinder models are the 2021 E-Class coupe and E-Class cabriolet, a pair of 4-seaters that have a 2.6-inch-shorter wheelbase than the E sedan.
-They are available only as E 450 models with the 362-horsepower inline-6 mild hybrid powertrain.
-The E 450 coupe and cabriolet may be ordered as a rear-driver or with 4Matic.
+Two other 6-cylinder models are the 2021 E-Class coupe and E-Class cabriolet, a pair of 4-seaters with a 2.6-inch-shorter wheelbase than the E sedan.
+They are available only as E 450 models with the 362-horsepower inline-6 mild-hybrid powertrain.
+The E 450 Coupe and Cabriolet may be ordered as a rear-driver or with 4Matic.

 Other Cars to Consider

 2020 Audi A6 — Sleek exterior, refined cabin and athletic driving character.

 2020 Audi A6 Allroad — Considering the new Mercedes All-Terrain?
 See how Audi makes their original version.